Why do we need wraparound services in mental health care treatment?

 Wraparound teams also require access to flexible resources and a well-developed array of services and supports in the community.
 Although this in itself may sound challenging, there is comfort and reassurance in working as part of a team – and sharing both the positive aspects and the frustrations associated with working in a complex mental health system.

-Benefits of wraparound services
+Benefits of wraparound services in mental health care

 Although many of us working in the mental health and/or counselling industry can appreciate the limitations of wraparound services, there are some truly remarkable benefits for the clients and the industry as a whole.